 Cities Are Fighting Back Against Puppy Mills – But Some States Won’t Let Them

 Across the country, cities and counties are taking a stand against the cruel puppy mill industry by adopting retail pet sale bans.
 Puppy mills are breeding facilities in which the maximization of profit is prioritized over the well-being of the dogs.
 These laws make it illegal for pet stores to sell dogs and cats (and sometimes additional animals) sourced from large-scale commercial breeders, and instead require them to offer animals available for adoption from rescues and animals shelters.
 In 2017, California made history when it enacted AB 485, the first state law to prohibit pet stores from selling commercially-bred animals.
-While California is the first state to enact a retail pet sale ban, hundreds of cities and counties, including Cook County (Chicago) and New York City, have adopted similar ordinances.
+While California is the first state to enact a retail pet sale ban, hundreds of cities and counties, including Cook County (Chicago) and Philadelphia, have adopted similar ordinances.

 In response, pet store lobbyists are pressuring state legislatures to pass preemption laws blocking cities’ and counties’ right to adopt retail pet sale bans.
 Passing preemption laws at the state level is a common tactic employed by lobbyists to impede local laws.
 When a local law conflicts with a state law, the state law preempts (or takes precedence over) the local law.
 Pet store lobbyists claim these laws are necessary to ensure there are uniform laws across a state.
 In reality, puppy mill preemption laws simply rob cities and counties of the ability to pass laws their residents want.